iZeus/SASM/README.md

 SASM
 ====

-SASM (Sedlar ASM) is an extension to the Java ASM bytecode tree-style library.
+SASM (Sedlar ASM) is a modified and extended version of OW2's ASM tree API, created with allowing ease of development.